DonovinNatividad/country-search/README.md

+# Country Search

+This is a project that I created to get some comfortability with fetching data from APIs and specifically in JavaScript so that I can use these skills in other applications and get a more fundamental knowledge of how data is fetched, received, and then translated into dynamic elements on a webpage

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.